Syllabus for EGM-211

 Statement about Cheating

-If there is evidence that you have cheated or plagiarized in your quiz, the quiz will be declared invalid, and you run the risk of being given a failing grade in this course.
+If there is evidence that you have cheated or plagiarized in your quiz, the quiz will be declared invalid, and you will fail the course.

 Statics requires you to take two examinations: a midterm and a final.
 Consult the course Calendar for the scheduling of these exams.

-The midterm exam covers the material assigned in Module 1 through Module 4.1 (Chapters 1–5).
+The midterm exam covers the material assigned in Chapters 1–5.
 The final exam is cumulative and covers all material in the course (Chapters 1–9).
-Each exam consists of four (4) problem that will focus on the major objectives of the modules.
+Each exam consists of four (4) problems that focus on the major objectives of the modules.

-The exams are open-book.
-You are also allowed to bring any calculators, study notes, and completed written assignments with you to the exams.
+The exams are open book.
+You are also allowed to use calculators, study notes, and completed written activities.

 If you are on a course extension and have not yet taken either the midterm or the final exam, you will need to arrange with your mentor a time to reschedule the exams, so that they may be made available to you.